furkancybercore/python-collab-demo/README.md

-# Real-Life Collaborative Git Workflow Example with Python Basics
+# Real-Life Collaborative Git Workflow Example with Python Basics and GitHub Pull Request

-This document simulates a realistic collaborative Git workflow where two developers (Person1 and Person2) are working on the same repository.
-One key aspect is that **each person pulls the updated code (from `main`) before starting new work**.
-This ensures that each contributor works on the latest version of the project and minimizes merge conflicts.
+This document simulates a realistic collaborative Git workflow where two developers (Person1 and Person2) work on the same repository.
+A key part of this workflow is using GitHub website actions to create pull requests. **After Person1 pushes its work, a pull request (PR) is created on GitHub to merge the changes into the `main` branch.** This PR must be merged so that Person2 can pull the updated and correct version of the file before starting their work.

 There are **nine steps** in our simulation with the following order of operations:
 1. Person1